 In an effort to honor the diversity of marriage and the many faces of intimate partnerships, I originally attempted to vary the pronouns throughout the book by referring to the sex addict as “him” in some chapters while using “her” in others (and vice versa for partners).
 However, this method led to incongruent or confusing examples of behaviors and scenarios, and generally seemed to do little but distract from the subject at hand.
 Adding “or her” to every mention of “him,” and “or his” to every instance of “hers,” seemed just as convoluted.
 In the end I resolved, for the sake of simplicity, to simply keep with “him” and “his” throughout when referring to the sex addict and to “her” and “hers” when speaking of the partner.
 I ask the reader to stay cognizant of the fact that what is being said of male sex addicts of course also applies to female ones, and that what is true of female partners is equally applicable to their male counterparts.

 The challenge remains today.
-Because the overwhelming number of partners who have sought my support, guidance, and help — in person and virtually — over the past 12+ years have been women, I use the feminine pronoun most often, and regularly use her/him, her/his, etc. in blog articles, other printed work, and in my podcast or live presentations.
+Because the overwhelming number of partners who have sought my support, guidance, and help — in person and virtually — have been women, I use the feminine pronoun most often, and regularly use her/him, her/his, etc. in blog articles, other printed work, and in my podcast or live presentations.

 To those of you who feel excluded, angry, and left out that my online community is exclusively for women, I want you to know that from the time the community was founded in 2016 to the end of 2019 there were no barriers to any man who wanted to participate.
 During that time, two elected to join us.

 I wholeheartedly agree that there is a need for communities of support and other resources for betrayed male partners.* I am just one of thousands of capable professionals for whom this is a ripe opportunity.
 And I am confident and hopeful that one — or many — will step up to serve you and your unique needs with the respect and attention you deserve.